arturmpinho/Dusty-Lantern/bugs.md

 During the checkout process, the save info checkbox is being automatically "checked" via a Boolean field in JS.
 This means that when you need to retreive that value (true/false) in python, it won't retreive it capitalized (True/False), leading the function in the webhookhandler not recognizing the JS value.
 Therefore, the bug fix was to make the following if statement in order to make the user info to update in the DB:

     if save_info != "false":

+## Unresolved bugs

+### Information is not automatically refreshed when a new bid comes in
+When a user is biding on a product, he/she can see who which user has the highest bid.
+Nonethless, if the user is the current highest bidder and someone else bids on the auction that he/she has open, the highest bidder field will not update automatically, neither the highest bidder amount.
+This may induce the user in thinking that he/she still is the highest bidder when actually he/she has been outbidded.

+I still have to think in a better approach to solve this bug, but on the same line as my secondt attempt of solving the add to cart functionality, opting for a background task seems, at the moment, the way to go.